 The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

-The Peugeot 508 is characterised by its striking looks and an attractively styled cabin with some high-tech visuals.
-There are a few gripes here and there, but overall it's an accomplished car that deserves to be on your shortlist.
+The Peugeot 508 is characterised by its striking looks and an attractively styled, high-tech cabin.
+That’s primarily what sets it apart from family car rivals such as the Ford Mondeo, Vauxhall Insignia and Volkswagen Passat.
+Overall, it's an accomplished car that deserves to be on your shortlist.

 - Decent to drive

 - Potential tax savings of plug-in hybrid model

 At a glance

 The 508 costs a bit more than rivals such as the Ford Mondeo and Vauxhall Insignia.
 In fact, it’s more comparable to the swanky Volkswagen Passat on price.

 Resale values are good, though, and fuel economy figures from the range of efficient turbocharged engines are right up there with the best-in-class.
 For example, the cleanest version returns an official fuel economy figure of up to 63mpg.
 That means CO2 emissions will also be impressively low, and that’s especially good news for company car drivers with which cars like this prove popular, because it because it helps minimise tax bills.